 Posted on Jul 15, 20203

-CNC Lathes can be divided into three types for easy identification: motorized lathe, turret lathe and special purpose lathe.
+CNC Lathes can be divided into three types for easy identification: motorized lathe, turret lathe, and special-purpose lathe.
 Some smaller ones are bench-mounted and partly portable.
 Larger lathes are mounted on the floor and may require special transport if they need to be moved.
 Field and maintenance workshops usually use a lathe that can be adapted to many operations and which is not too large to move from one workplace to another.
 The engine lathe is ideal for this purpose.
 A trained operator can perform more machining tasks with a motor lathe than any other machine tool.
-Turret lathes and special purpose lathes are usually used in mass production or workshops or specialized parts, while basic motor lathes are usually used for all types of lathes.
+Turret lathes and special purpose lathes are usually used in mass production or workshops, while basic motor lathes are usually used for all types of lathes.
 Further references to lathes in this chapter will apply to various motor lathes.

 The motor lathe size is determined by the largest piece of material that can be machined.
 Before machining the workpiece, the following dimensions should be taken into account: the diameter of the workpiece that will fluctuate above the bed and the length between the centers of the lathe.

-Precision tool lathes are also known as standard production lathes and are used for all turning operations, such as turning, boring, drilling, reaming, threading, tapered turning, knurling and radial forming, and can be adapted to special milling operations with a suitable device.
-This type of lathe machines can process workpieces up to 25 inches in diameter and up to 200 inches in length.
+Precision tool lathes are also known as standard production lathes and are used for all turning operations, such as turning, boring, drilling, reaming, threading, tapered turning, knurling, and radial forming, and can be adapted to special milling operations with a suitable device.
+This type of lathe machine can process workpieces up to 25 inches in diameter and up to 200 inches in length.
 However, the overall size is about a 15-inch swing from 36 to 48 inches between centers.
-Many lathes in tool rooms are used to produce special tools and dies due to the high accuracy of the machine.
+Many lathes in tool rooms are used to produce special tools and die due to the high accuracy of the machine.